Nick Madrigal Player Props: Cubs vs. Mets

-The Chicago Cubs, including Nick Madrigal (hitting .273 in his past 10 games, with three doubles, two walks and four RBI), take on starter Kodai Senga and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+On Tuesday, Nick Madrigal (coming off going 1-for-4) and the Chicago Cubs face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Braves.
+In his last game he had a one-hit performance (1-for-4) against the Mets.

 Nick Madrigal Game Info & Props vs. the Mets